6.6.2 Gaining access to documents

 Generally, where a request includes documents containing information about other people, a request under the FOI Act is needed.
 This includes requests for copies of letters, or records of telephone conversations about another person or the other parent.
 Also, secrecy provisions (6.3.3) contained in child support legislation will apply to documents containing third party information and could result in the information or document requested being exempt under the FOI Act.

 Example: Leyla requests access to the 'whole department file' involving Leyla.
-As the DHS records for Leyla's child support entitlement would include documents containing information about third parties, an FOI request would be necessary.
+As the Services Australia records for Leyla's child support entitlement would include documents containing information about third parties, an FOI request would be necessary.

 If the work involved in processing the request would require a substantial and unreasonable diversion of resources, a decision may be made to refuse the request.
 In such circumstances, an applicant is provided the opportunity to revise the scope of the request.

-Further information about making a formal FOI request related to service delivery or policy matters may be obtained from the DHS and DSS websites respectively.
+Further information about making a formal FOI request related to service delivery or policy matters may be obtained from the Services Australia and DSS websites respectively.